Changan Automobile

 China Changan Automobile Group Co., Ltd. (CCAG) is a Chinese central state-owned automobile manufacturer headquartered in Jiangbei, Chongqing.
-Changan Automobile traces its origins back to 1862 when Li Hongzhang set up a military supply factory, the Shanghai Foreign Gun Bureau.
-However, it was not until 1959 when the factory was repurposed to manufacture the Changjiang Type 46 Jeep that it became an automobile manufacturer.
+The group traces its origins to 1862, when Li Hongzhang established the Shanghai Foreign Gun Bureau as a military supply factory.
+It did not become an automobile manufacturer until 1959, when the factory was repurposed to produce the Changjiang Type 46 jeep.

-The company produces and sells vehicles under its own branding, such as Avatr, Deepal, Changan and Kaicene, as well as under foreign-branded joint ventures, such as Changan Ford and Changan Mazda.
-In 2021, its own brands contributed 76% of its sales (1.75 million, including 1.2 million passenger vehicles).
-Its principal activity is the production of passenger cars, microvans, commercial vans and light trucks.

-A subsidiary of Changan, Chongqing Changan Automobile Co., Ltd., is listed on the Shenzhen Stock Exchange (but is also state controlled).
+The group produces and sells vehicles under its own brands — including Avatr, Deepal, Changan, and Kaicene — as well as through foreign-branded joint ventures such as Changan Ford and Changan Mazda.
+In 2021, its own brands accounted for 76% of sales (1.75 million units, including 1.2 million passenger vehicles).
+Its principal activities are the production of passenger cars, microvans, commercial vans, and light trucks.
+A subsidiary, Chongqing Changan Automobile Co., Ltd., is listed on the Shenzhen Stock Exchange.

+Etymology

+The name "Changan" originated from "Chongqing Changan Arsenal", the predecessor defence-industry entity established in the 1950s, and literally means "long-lasting peace".
+Chang'an is also the name of the ancient Chinese capital of the Tang dynasty.

+The name was first applied to a commercial vehicle with the SC112 mini truck, based on the Suzuki Carry introduced from Japan in the 1980s.